etendosoftware/docs/docs/developer-guide/etendo-rx/tutorials/installation.md

 Run Tomcat and navigate to [**http://localhost:8080/etendo**](http://localhost:8080/etendo) to access the Etendo ERP.

 !!!note
-    If you want to set up Tomcat locally with IntelliJ, you can the following [**link**](/docs/developer-guide/etendo-classic/getting-started/installation/install-etendo-development-environment) where it's explain how to do it.
+    If you want to set up Tomcat locally with IntelliJ, follow the [Install Etendo Development Environment developer guide](/docs/developer-guide/etendo-classic/getting-started/installation/install-etendo-development-environment).

 ## Compiling Etendo RX